-Along with its proven benefits, virtualisation also has significant implications for data centre power infrastructures, including uninterruptible power supplies (UPSs) and other key components.
+Along with its proven benefits, virtualisation also has significant implications for data centre infrastructures, including uninterruptible power supplies (UPSs) and other key components.
 Virtualisation consolidates multiple IT resources onto a single server, initially reducing the number of servers and power required.
-However over time, increasing business demand typically draws the freed-up servers back into operation, with utilisation heavier than ever due to virtualisation.
+However, over time, increasing business demand typically draws the freed-up servers back into operation, with utilisation heavier than ever due to virtualisation.
 VMWare claims that virtualisation can increase hardware utilisation from as low as 5% to as much as 80% – and all this drives power demand significantly higher than original levels.

 Scalable modular UPS solutions

 Fortunately modern, modular UPS technology that can meet these challenges is available.
-One popular implementation, the ABB Conceptpower DPA500, comprises a vertical racking system that can be populated with one to five UPS modules of 100 kVA each.
-‘Hot swap’ capability allows modules to be removed from or added to the rack to meet changing load requirements, without interrupting UPS power to the load.
-If a module does fail, hot swapping minimises Mean Time to Repair (MTTR), significantly boosting availability.
+One popular implementation, the Kohler PW 9500DPA, comprises a vertical racking UPS system that can be populated with one to five UPS modules of 100 kVA each.
+Hot swappable capability allows modules to be removed from or added to the rack to meet changing load requirements, without interrupting UPS power to the load.
+If a module does fail, a hot swappable power supply minimises Mean Time to Repair (MTTR), significantly boosting availability.

-The design uses Decentralised Parallel Architecture (DPA), where each module contains all hardware and software essential for full system operation.
+The UPS design uses Decentralised Parallel Architecture (DPA), where each module contains all hardware and software essential for full UPS system operation.
 No components are shared, so single points of failure are eliminated, ensuring very high reliability.

 As the load increases, racks can be added with minimal disruption as each has just a 1.49 m2 footprint even while delivering a power density up to 335 kW/m2.
 Front and back clearances are also minimal, maximising the floor space available for revenue-earning servers.
-Near unity input power factor at all loads reduces input cable and fuse sizing, cutting cost for the electrical installation.
+Near unity input power factor at all loads reduces input cable and fuse sizing, cutting costs for the electrical installation.

-Battery right-sizing, and communications capability
+UPS battery right-sizing, and communications capability

-These rack-mounted UPS systems operate with external battery cabinets, allowing flexibility in battery sizing.
+These rack-mounted UPS systems operate with external battery cabinets, allowing flexibility in UPS battery sizing.
 This is important for virtualised environments with a requirement to shut down a large number of virtual machines (VMs) in the event of an extended power failure.
 VMs can migrate from one server to another; knowing how many VMs are running on any host at a particular time becomes difficult.
-Additionally, shutting down large numbers of VMs simultaneously can cause contention for storage I/O, extending the time required for graceful shutdown.
-Having sufficient battery autonomy to allow for these scenarios is therefore essential.
+Additionally, shutting down large numbers of VMs simultaneously can cause contention for storage I/O, extending the time required for a graceful shutdown.
+Having sufficient uninterruptible power supply battery autonomy to allow for these scenarios is therefore essential.